You can change the language you and visitors see in Squarespace.

 - Portuguese (Brazil)

-We also support two languages for site language on version 7.1 only:
+We also support more languages for site language.
+These languages are fully supported on version 7.1 only:

 If you select an unsupported language for your account or site, the built-in text won't change.
 We still recommend selecting the language for your site even if it's unsupported, as your site's selected language appears in your site's header code.
 Services like search engines and accessibility software use this tag to identify your site's language.